magician11/empath-wiki/training.md

 3. Practice till you master your lesson.
 4. Self intention.

+> When you first start learning to communicate.
+> The rules of speach and writing are learned.
+>
+> Vocabulary is important.
+When reading you gain a working understanding of what is written when using the vocabulary In your minds eye.
+You become used to the vernacular.
+You are imprinted by the knowledge being presented.
+>
+>The practice of vernacular in a subject is vital.
+As info may seem dry or boring.
+>It is imperative to keep reading.
+The moment an idea turns nothing into recognition is worth the effort
+>
+>The habit of ingesting data is important
+>
+>If you want the bubble gum.
+You must unwrap then chew

+i.e. Don't just learn a few things, use it and put it into practice.

 ### Lesson 2

 Our soul is part of a Universal whole.
 We are actually all connected and not separate as we are encouraged to feel.